MAHDTech/nix-config/nixos/system/config/virtualisation/incus/NOTES.md

 **Purpose:** Verify the system is ready for deployment.

+1. ✅ Setup your storage on each node.
 1. ✅ Run `./scripts/incus-hypervisors.sh --health` script to check a few things before we begin.

 **Expected Result:**